RobBikmansurov/robbikmansurov.github.io/pages/about.md

 <img src="/images/robbikmansurov.jpg" alt="Rob Bikmansurov, CIO, Ruby developer" class="about-photo" style="width: 100px;"/>

-I enjoy playing basketball and running.
-I'm the CIO of an average universal bank.
+I'm an IT Director at a universal bank.
 I'm a software developer (RubyOnRails, VB, Python).
 I like creating information systems and programs and trying new things.
+I enjoy playing basketball and running.

 I have reached the limit in my current organization, and I want to change my career path.
 I want to progress, mastering the most modern technologies.
 Now, I'm looking for remote work (but relocation is also possible) in a cool team.
 I'd like to work on complex projects with advanced processes as a senior backend Ruby developer.